2nd Workshop on Semantic Policy and Action Representations for Autonomous Robots (SPAR)

 In this second edition we aim to demonstrate the maturity of the state-of-the-art semantic and reasoning systems validated in real complex scenarios.
 This will be shown through the proposed call for demonstrations, where the presented systems can show their robustness in real world situations.

-The format for the submission for the poster and demonstrations will soon be announced!!
+Details for the submission for the poster and demonstrations can be downloaded here.

 |10:35-11:05||Poster and Demo session|